Events

 2025 Journey Through Luke & Acts

-Join us for a year-long journey through the books of Luke and Acts, featuring sermons, Bible studies, a weekly reading plan, study guides, and other opportunities to engage with these transformative scriptures.
+Our year-long journey continues through the books of Luke and Acts, featuring Bible studies, a weekly reading plan, study guides, and other opportunities to engage with these transformative scriptures.

 Children's Ministry